 Due to the custom nature of the work, no returns are accepted and there are no refunds.

-This also depends on the size of the order, current production schedule, and other factors like special order lumber or paint/stain.
+This depends on the size of the order, current production schedule, and other factors like special order lumber or paint/stain.
 A minimum on any order is two to three weeks from receipt of payment to shipment.

 Your handrails arrive ready-to-install.
 Installing wood railings requires basic carpentry skills like cutting boards and driving screws.
 Installation is best performed by a skilled carpenter.
 We work closely with your chosen installer to ensure a perfect fit!

 - Place 2×4 blocks on edge by posts